|9-28.010||Foundational Principles of Corporate Prosecution|

 [cited in JM 9-47.120]

-Of course, the Department encourages early voluntary disclosure of criminal wrongdoing, see JM 9-28.900, even before all facts are known to the company, and does not expect that such early disclosures would be complete.
-However, the Department does expect that, in such circumstances, the company will move in a timely fashion to conduct an appropriate investigation and provide timely factual updates to the Department.
+Of course, in addition to cooperation in an investigation, the Department encourages timely voluntary self-disclosure of criminal wrongdoing, see JM 9-28.900, even before all facts are known to the corporation, and recognizes that such early disclosures are unlikely to be a complete disclosure of all facts relevant to the wrongdoing at issue.
+However, the Department does expect that, in such circumstances, the company will move in a timely fashion to conduct an appropriate investigation if the company chooses to conduct one and provide timely factual updates to the Department.

 9-28.710 - Attorney-Client and Work Product Protections